How do I install and activate Secure Exchanges for Outlook?

 Related Articles

-Microsoft error during installation or update of Secure Exchanges
+What to do if you encounter a Microsoft error during the installation or update of Secure Exchanges?

 Microsoft Office may display an error message when installing or updating the Secure Exchange Connector in Outlook.
 In most cases, this problem is caused by a corrupted local cache used by Microsoft for installed applications.
 This error originates ...